-(See Appendix G, Appendix H and Appendix I)
+(See Appendix F, Appendix G and Appendix H

 - 1) Minimum requirement for an effective ventilator in severe hypoxic respiratory failure: - a.
-Must be able to provide Positive End-Expiratory Pressure (PEEP). - b.
-Must allow for titration of tidal volume and respiratory rate (control minute ventilation). - c.
-Must be able to provide supplemental oxygen greater than room air (>21% FiO2). - 2) Commercial full function ventilators (e.g., Drager, Puritan-Bennett) may be available at some austere locations and are the ideal ventilators to use if available.
-These ventilators can perform advanced ventilation strategies and are indicated for treatment of COVID patients.
-Note: They are not transport ventilators, as the instruments are sensitive and should remain in an area where they can be protected.
-Transfer the patient to a transport vent for evacuation. - 3) The Zoll (Impact) EMV+ 731 transport ventilator is available in many military equipment sets and certified to function in all aviation environments.
-IMPACT 754 ventilators are sufficient, but do not provide Pressure Control Inverse Ratio Ventilation capability (discussed below). - 4) Hamilton T1 transport ventilators provide specialized support options, including advanced pressure control options and integrated high flow oxygen therapy.
-Certified for ground transport and rotary-wing transport, but not approved for fixed wing aircraft (pressurized cabin) transport. - 5) SAVe II rescue ventilators are an option with limited capability: PEEP only up to 10 cm H2O and minute ventilation only up to 8 Lpm.
+Must be able to provide Positive End-Expiratory Pressure (PEEP) - b.
+Must allow for titration of tidal volume and respiratory rate (control minute ventilation) - c.
+Must be able to provide supplemental oxygen greater than room air (>21% FiO2) - The Zoll (Impact) EMV+ 731 transport ventilator is available in many military equipment sets and certified to function in all aviation environments.
+IMPACT 754 ventilators are sufficient, but do not provide Pressure Control - Inverse Ratio Ventilation capability (discussed below). - 3) Hamilton T1 transport ventilators provide specialized support options, including advanced pressure control options and integrated high flow oxygen therapy.
+Certified for ground transport and rotarywing transport, but not approved for fixed wing aircraft (pressurized cabin) transport. - 4) SAVe II rescue ventilators are an option with limited capability: PEEP only up to 10 cm H2O and minute ventilation only up to 8 Lpm.
 Oxygen reservoir tubing for the air intake is required to provide supplemental oxygen.
-If this is the only device available at your location, arrange transfer to a location with more advanced ventilator as soon as possible. - 6) SAVe I rescue ventilator has no adjustability and cannot provide PEEP.
+If this is the only device available at your location, arrange transfer to a location with more advanced ventilator as soon as possible. - 5) SAVe I rescue ventilator has no adjustability and cannot provide PEEP.
 DO NOT manage critically ill COVID-19 patients with this device.
 Manual ventilation with a Bag-Valve-Mask (BVM), PEEP valve, and supplemental oxygen will be more effective.